Topics Map > UW Madison Box

 What happens to my Box account when I leave the university?

-Only Faculty, Staff and Students that have a current UW-Madison affiliation are eligible for a Box account.
+Only Faculty, Staff, and Students that have a current UW-Madison affiliation are eligible for a Box account.
 When you leave the University your account will be deactivated and deleted.
 All collaborators, including co-owners, will lose access to content when the primary Owner's account is deactivated.
-For more information on account deactivation, please see: Help Desk - Resources for Office 365, G Suite, Box, and Qualtrics account changes or deactivations
+For more information on account deactivation, please see: Help Desk - Resources for Microsoft 365, Google, Zoom, Box, and Qualtrics account changes or deactivation.